A Complete Black Olive Tree AKA Shady Lady Care Guide

 Take care of your Black Olive Tree and it will take care of you!
 Below are simple tips to continue caring for your Black Olive Tree or bucida buceras over time.

-• Pruning & Shaping - Remove dry or dead leaves all year round, but save any major pruning for the spring and summer months.
+Pruning & Shaping - Remove dry or dead leaves all year round, but save any major pruning for late winter or early spring.
+It’s important to thin out the canopy to improve air circulation and maintain its shape.
+Use clean, sharp pruning shears to prevent damage to the tree and spread of disease.